zubinchopra/portaldocs/portal-sdk/generated/top-debugging.md

 Also, **Typescript** files should be set up to Compile on Save.

 ## Stackoverflow Forums

 The Ibiza team strives to answer the questions that are tagged with Ibiza tags on the Microsoft [Stackoverflow](https://stackoverflow.microsoft.com) Web site within 24 hours.
 If you do not receive a response within 24 hours, please email the owner associated with the tag.
 Third-party developers that have Stackoverflow questions should work with their primary contact.
-If you do not yet have a primary contact, please reach out to our onboarding team at [mailto:ibiza-onboarding@microsoft.com](mailto:ibiza-onboarding@microsoft.com).
+If you do not yet have a primary contact, please reach out to our onboarding team at <a href="mailto:ibiza-onboarding@microsoft.com?subject=Azure Primary Contact&body=I have questions and did not find the answers on StackOverflow.">ibiza-onboarding@microsoft.com</a>.
 To help the Azure UI team answer your questions, the submissions are categorized into various topics that are marked with tags.
 To read forum submissions, enter the following in the address bar of your browser:

 ```https://stackoverflow.microsoft.com/questions/tagged/<ibizaTag>```